legicode/pathofradiancecalc/README.md

-Average stats calculator for Fire Emblem: Path of Radiance.
+Average stats and EXP calculator for Fire Emblem: Path of Radiance.